navtemmt/OpenApiPy/README.md

 ### Notes

 - `bridge_server.py` is the active HTTP server in the current refactor branch.
-- `main.py` should be the startup entrypoint.
+- `main.py` is the intended startup entrypoint.
 - `mt5_bridge_server.py` is a legacy file and should not be used as the main startup command unless you intentionally maintain the old path.
-- Incoming MT4/MT5 payload differences should be normalized before processing so downstream logic works with one canonical schema.
+- Incoming MT4/MT5 payload differences should be normalized before processing so downstream logic can operate on one canonical schema.
-- If you enable dual listeners, MT4 can use port `80` while MT5 continues using port `3140`.
+- If dual listeners are enabled, MT4 can use port `80` while MT5 continues using port `3140`.
+- Startup reconcile can restore existing pending-order mappings, but percent-risk sizing still requires valid cached funds.

 ### Security

-- Credentials are loaded from `.env`
+- Credentials are loaded from `.env`.
-- cTrader authentication uses OAuth/Open API credentials
+- cTrader authentication uses OAuth/Open API credentials.
-- Sensitive secrets should never be committed to the repository
+- Sensitive secrets should never be committed to the repository.

 For detailed setup, troubleshooting, and account configuration, see [MT5_CTRADER_SETUP.md](MT5_CTRADER_SETUP.md).